 Two points are relevant to "knowledge of material" as an attribute of examination success.
 First, there is a distinct difference between being familiar with material and knowing the material.
 Frequently candidates confuse familiarity with knowledge.
 Can you remember when you just could not answer an examination question or did poorly on an examination, but maintained to yourself or your instructor that you knew the material?
 You probably were only familiar with the material.
 On the CPA examination, familiarity is insufficient; you must know the material.
-Remember, the exam will test your ability to analyze data, make judgments, communicate, perform research, and demonstrate understanding of the material.
-Knowledgeable discussion of the material is required on the CPA examination.
-This text contains outlines of the topical areas in auditing including outlines of professional pronouncements, etc. Return to the original material (e.g., SAS, your auditing textbook, etc.) only if the outlines do not reinforce material you already know.
-Second, the Auditing and Attestation exam tests a literally overwhelming amount of material at a rigorous level.
-Furthermore, as noted earlier, the CPA exam will test new material, sometimes as early as six months after issuance.
-In other words, you are not only responsible for material you learned in your auditing and attestation course(s), but also for all new developments in auditing and attestation.
+Remember, the exam will test your ability to analyze data, make judgments, and demonstrate understanding of the material.
+For example, you may be familiar with the concepts of strategic performance measurement, but you may have difficulty linking measures to particular strategies in a balanced scorecard framework.
+Once again, a major concern must be to know the material rather than just being familiar with it.
+Second, the BEC exam tests a literally overwhelming amount of material at a rigorous level.
+From an undergraduate point of view, the CPA examination in BEC includes material from the following courses: